aberardinelli/lily58build/README.md

 Plug each side of a TRRS cable into the PCBs.

 Plug a USB micro cable into the left side PCB, and the other end of the cable into your device.
+(If you want to plug the USB cable into the right side instead, see the section below about firmware changes.)

 If you already flashed your firmware as suggested in step 6 above, you are ready to go!
 If you haven't flashed your firmware yet, or you skipped down here to figure out how to flash firmware as part of step 6, read on.